 In Ghana, researchers first randomly assigned villages composed of a total of 2,606 households, to one of two groups.
 One group served as a pure comparison group and was not offered the program.
 In the other group, 666 households were randomly assigned to receive the program.
 The other half of the households in that group did not receive the program, and served as a sub-comparison group to measure “spillover” effects on non-participating households living nearby.
 The program consisted of six complementary components, each designed to address specific constraints facing ultra-poor households:

-1. Productive asset transfer: One-time transfer of a productive asset valued at GHS 300 (2014 PPP US$451).
-Forty-four percent of participants chose goats and hens, roughly a quarter picked goats and maize inputs, and small number picked shea nuts and hens (6 percent).
+- Productive asset transfer: One-time transfer of a productive asset valued at GHS 300 (2014 PPP US$451).
+Forty-four percent of participants chose goats and hens, roughly a quarter picked goats and maize inputs, and a small number picked shea nuts and hens (6 percent).

-2. Technical skills training: Training on running a business and managing their chosen livelihood.
-For example, households who selected livestock were taught how to rear the livestock, including vaccinations, feed and treatment of diseases.
+- Technical skills training: Training on running a business and managing their chosen livelihood.
+For example, households who selected livestock were taught how to rear the livestock, including administering vaccines, providing feed, and treating disease.

-6. Households visits: Weekly visits by PAS staff to provide to provide accountability, coaching, and encouragement.
+- Household visits: Weekly visits by PAS staff to provide accountability, coaching, and encouragement.

-In order to test the relative effectiveness of the savings and asset transfer component, the researchers also randomly assigned a portion of households (733 households) to only receive the SOUP program, while another portion (329 households) only received the asset transfer component of the program.
-Half of those in the SOUP program (362 households) received a 50 percent match on their savings to test the impact of incentives to save.
+To identify whether one or more of the above components could improve household outcomes by itself, some households were also offered either access to savings (through SOUP) or the asset transfer, rather than the entire multi-faceted program.
+733 households were offered the SOUP program, while another 164 households were only offered the asset transfer component of the program.
+Half of the 733 households in the SOUP program, or 362 households, also received a 50 percent match on their savings to test the impact of incentives to save.